Disability Services for Students (DSS)

 Information for Students with Food Allergies

-Students with food allergies should complete the Anderson University Food Allergy Policy and submit it to Student Heath Services.
-View the form on the Health Services homepage.
+Students with food allergies should complete the Anderson University Food Allergy Policy and submit it to the office of the Dean of Students.
+View the form on the Health Services web area.

 Information for Students Regarding Emotional Support Animals